felixlu/awesome-stars/topics.md

 - [OpenHands/OpenHands](https://github.com/OpenHands/OpenHands) - 🙌 OpenHands: AI-Driven Development
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
 - [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - Production-grade platform for building agentic IM bots - 生产级多平台智能机器人开发平台/ Agent、知识库编排、插件系统 / Bots for Discord / Slack / LINE / Telegram / WeChat(企业微信, 企微智能机器人, 公众号) / 飞书 / 钉钉 / QQ / Matrix e.g. Integr
+- [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [FoundationAgents/MetaGPT](https://github.com/FoundationAgents/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [langgenius/dify](https://github.com/langgenius/dify) - Build Agentic workflows, RAG pipelines, with rich AI model and tool support on one collaborative workspace.
 Deploy on cloud, VPC, or self-hosted, so teams move from prototype to production without reb